mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Hotwire

-Ruby on Rails version 7.x introduces a new functionality called [Hotwire](https://hotwired.dev/), aimed at simplifying the creation of dynamic views with minimal reliance on Javascript.
-Hotwire empowers Rails developers to incorporate partial reloading of user interface elements in a similar fashion to popular Javascript libraries like [React](https://react.dev/), all while leveraging the familiar syntax of the Ruby language.
+Ruby on Rails version 7.x introduces a new functionality called [Hotwire](https://hotwired.dev/), aimed at simplifying the creation of dynamic views with minimal reliance on JavaScript.
+Hotwire empowers Rails developers to incorporate partial reloading of user interface elements in a similar fashion to popular JavaScript libraries like [React](https://react.dev/), all while leveraging the familiar syntax of the Ruby language.

 ### Why Hotwire?